Disclaimer: Just so you know, if you order an item through one of our posts, we may get a small share of the sale.

 Put the soaking diaper in a freezer bag and freeze it.
 The alcohol will prevent the diaper from freezing solid, leaving it soft and pliable.
 Meanwhile, the gel inside the diaper will keep the super-chilled water from thawing out.
 These things last forever, and they cost less than $2 to make.

 5. Baby powder has all kinds of uses.

 It’s a decent stand-in for dry shampoo or deodorant, and it can help prevent stinky feet.
 You can also bring it to the beach to help remove sand from your feet.
 Watch the video to see a few of our favorite baby powder hacks:

-Thanks to the recently discovered association between talcum powder and ovarian cancer, you might want to find a talc-free baby powder.
+While the link between modern talcum powder (which no longer contains asbestos) and ovarian cancer is unclear, you might want to find a talc-free baby powder just in case.
 There are plenty of them on the market.